-EVERYDATA™ explains, through the eyes of an expert economist and statistician, how to understand all the "little data" you see each day, from newspaper headlines and weather forecasts, to stock reports and election polls.
+Become a smarter consumer of the “little data” you see each day, from newspaper headlines and weather forecasts, to stock reports, medical studies and election polls.

 "This book educates readers on how to navigate the increasingly dense information environment… [Johnson and Gluck] hit key points on the importance of information literacy today." — Publishers Weekly